 Events, birthdays and anniversaries for 31 July

-30 BC: Mark Anthony achieved a minor victory over Octavian’s forces in the Battle of Alexandria, but most of his army later deserted, leading to his suicide.
+30 BC: Mark Antony achieved a minor victory over Octavian’s forces in the Battle of Alexandria, but most of his army subsequently deserted, leading to his suicide.

 1703: Daniel Defoe was placed in a pillory for the crime of seditious libel after publishing a politically satirical pamphlet, but he was pelted with flowers.